Action League Now!: Banned episodes

-Some episodes of Action League Now are banned in the United States.
-One specific episode to be put under this ban was the season 2 episode "Caged Thunder" due to its themes of terrorism.
-Due to this, the KaBlam episode it was aired with titled "I Just Don't Get It" was put under a ban after the 9/11 attacks.
-The "Action League Now: The Series" episode "Thunder Girl: Tracking the Storm" which also contained the short was put on a ban after its initial broadcast in 2002, only being re-shown in 2016 on the late night TV block "The Splat" on Teen Nick.
+Some episodes of Action League Now! are banned in the United States.
+The KaBlam! episode titled "I Just Don't Get It", which featured an Action League Now! short that involved an attack on the U.S. capitol, was put under a ban after the September 11 attacks.
+The Action League Now!: The Series episode "Thunder Girl: Tracking the Storm" which also contained the short was put on a ban after its initial broadcast in 2002, only being re-shown in 2016 on the late night TV block "The Splat" on TeenNick.
 The episode can still be watched on Paramount+.
+One specific episode, "ThunderFlesh", was intended to appear in season 2 of KaBlam!, but was shelved due to its adult content as another episode was created to replace it.

 Reception

 In a Chicago Tribune article, Jennifer Mangan complimented the series' originality, calling it "the most innovative entrant in KaBlam!'s cartoon catalog."
 Jane Hall of the Los Angeles Times wrote that Action League Now! "has the weird, aggressive humor of the old 'Mr. Bill' pieces on Saturday Night Live."
 Naming the show among other KaBlam! segments, Deadline Hollywood's Mike Fleming wrote positively of its "absurdly unforgettable characters."